 - media law, including representing private persons, executives and undertakings in cases of electronic and print media exposure;

-- exploitation of sports content, including corporate organisation and comprehensive contract management of sports agencies, rights-in and rights-out transactions;
+- exploitation of sports content, including corporate organisation and comprehensive contract management of sports agencies and rights-in and rights-out transactions;

 - e-commerce and internet law; and

-- general support of corporate and M&A practices in IP and IT areas.
+- general support of corporate and M&A practices in the IP and IT areas.